yiyangzhang2020/Machine-Learning-on-Bone-Fracture-Images/README.md

 Our group decided to develop a deep learning model to classify medical diagnostic images(X-ray) of patient's forearm bone fracture from those are not fractured.

-The dataset we decided to use and train is from the bone X-Ray Deep Learning Competition of Stanford ML Group(https://stanfordmlgroup.github.io/competitions/mura/).
+The dataset we decided to use and train is from the bone X-Ray Deep Learning Competition of Stanford MURA ML Group(https://stanfordmlgroup.github.io/competitions/mura/).

 Our main tasks include:
 1.Initial data cleaning and dataset selection to ensure appropriate train/test set sizes.